keboola/developers-docs/cli/commands/remote/file/upload/index.md

 ### Options

 `-H, --storage-api-host <string>`
-: Keboola Connection instance URL, e.g., `connection.keboola.com`
+: Keboola instance URL, e.g., `connection.keboola.com`

 `--data <string>`
 : Path and/or name of the source file.
 If `-`, input is expected from standard input, so the command is pipeable.